nicholasjackson/cnitch/README.md

 If you are running on a mac and using Docker Machine the Docker sock is inside the VM which means you can not use the `stat` command to discover the group id.

 ## Example
 There is an example Docker Compose stack inside the [./example](/example) folder to show how cnitch exports data to statsd.
-To run this example start the example run:
+To run this example:

 ```
 $ cd ./example
 $ docker-compose up
 ```

-Once everything has started running open `http://[docker host ip]:3000` in your web browser and you should see the Grafana login screen.
+Once everything has started running, open `http://[docker host ip]:3000` in your web browser and you should see the Grafana login screen.

 ![grafana login](./screen1.png)